Ayurveda, Agni, and the Microbiome

 “The human microbiome in terms of the six ayurvedic tastes – the story of (your) life from mouth to colon.”

 by Coen van der Kroon, MA

-A closer look into Ayurveda also brings us from the three doshas to the six tastes, which – at first sight – only look as a random collection of tastes related to ‘taste areas’ as they present themselves on the tongue.
+A closer look into Ayurveda also brings us from the three doshas to the six tastes, which – at first sight – only look like a random collection of tastes related to ‘taste areas’ as they present themselves on the tongue.
 The six tastes are sweet, sour, salty, pungent, bitter and astringent.
-However, these six tastes have a lot more value in them, the moment one takes into account the order in which they are presented, the elements they represent, the relation they have with the three doshas, and the connections they have with emotions.
+However, these six tastes have a lot more value in them.
+One can take into account their order (in which they are presented) and the elements they cover.
+But also the relation they have with the three doshas, and the connections they have with emotions.